No results for ""

 The Roku SDK uses a mobile key

 The Roku SDK uses a mobile key.
-Your environment's mobile key is available in the Projects tab of your Account settings page.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to create a configuration object: